Kong/kong/site/app/_includes/pages/docs.md

 ## What is Kong?

-Welcome to the Kong official documentation, that will help you setting up Kong, configuring it and operating it.
-We reccomend reading every section of this document to have a full understanding of the project.

-If you have more specific questions about Kong, please join us on [Gitter][gitter-url] and the project maintainers will be happy to answer any of your questions.

-Kong is a scalable, lightweight, open source API Layer (also called *API Gateway* or *API Middleware*) that runs in front of any RESTful API and provides additional functionalities to the underlying APIs.
+Kong is a scalable, lightweight open source API Layer.
+Also called an API Gateway or API Middleware, Kong runs in front of any RESTful API and provides additional functionalities to it.
+Kong is built on top of reliable technologies like Nginx and Cassandra, and provides you with an easy to use RESTful API to operate and configure the system.
+This page will help you set up, configure and operate Kong.

-APIs running behind Kong can be empowered with [Kong plugins](#plugins) that provide extra functionality and services beyond the core Kong platform.
-Some of the most popular plugins are: authentication, rate limiting, logging, and more.
-You can also build your own plugins that other people can use on top of their Kong installation.
+APIs running behind Kong can be empowered with [plugins](#plugins) that provide extra functionalities and services beyond the core platform.
+Some of the most popular plugins include: authentication, rate limiting, logging, and more.
+You can also build custom plugins that other people use on top of their Kong installation.

-Built on top of reliable technologies like nginx and Cassandra, Kong itself provides an easy to use RESTful API that you will use to operate and configure the system.

-Kong has been built following three foundamental principles:
+Kong was built following three fundamental principles:

-* **Scalable**: it's easy to scale horizontally just by adding more machines.
-It can virtually handle any load for any kind of API while keeping the latency low.
+* **Scalable**: Kong is easy to scale horizontally, simply add more machines.
+The platform can virtually handle any load while keeping latency low.

-* **Expandable**: it can be expanded by adding new plugins that can be easily configured through an internal RESTful API.
+* **Expandable**: Kong can be expanded by adding new plugins, which are easily configured through an internal RESTful API.

-* **Runs on any infrastructure**: It can run in any cloud or on-premise environment, in a single or multi-datacenter setup, for any kind of API: public, private or invite-only APIs.
+* **Runs on any infrastructure**: Kong runs on cloud or on-premise environments, including single or multi-datacenter setups and for public, private or invite-only APIs.

 ### Request Workflow